 Developments should orient building fronts toward the streetscape with parking in the rear or side of buildings away from the streetscape and pedestrian access ways.
-Wide sidewalks at streetscapes with ample canopy on buildings should be incorporated.
-Streetscapes and sidewalks should include benches and shade trees.
-Buildings should have a comfortable scale relationship with the streetscape and sidewalks.
+Wide sidewalks at streetscapes with ample canopy on buildings shall be incorporated.
+Streetscapes and sidewalks shall include benches and shade trees.
+Buildings shall have a comfortable scale relationship with the streetscape and sidewalks.
 Buildings at streetscapes are preferred to be three stories maximum with a massing progression of setting back the third level from the lower two.
 Mixed use buildings are highly encouraged in order to integrate the residential community into commercial neighborhoods.
 There should be transition in scale of buildings and their appearance as commercial areas meet residential areas.
 Commercial zoned lots adjacent to residential shall be limited to two stories and incorporate residential style massing and detailing.
 Village type commercial areas encouraging pedestrian activity and walk ability within the community are given preference.
 Signage and building design should be geared toward the pedestrian and slow speed traffic not high speed traffic.
+All projects should be designed for low energy consumption by taking advantage of shading and natural ventilation.